-The Chartered Institute of Patent Attorneys (CIPA) is the professional body for patent attorneys and other IP professionals in the UK.
+The Chartered Institute of Patent Attorneys (CIPA) is the professional body of patent attorneys and other IP professionals in the UK.

 CIPA’s members include patent attorneys who work in small, medium and large private practices and patent attorneys who work in industrial departments.
-It has approximately 3,500 members, some 2,000 of those being Fellows of the Institute with the status of Chartered Patent Attorneys.
+The Institute has 4,300 members, some 2,495 of those being Fellows with the status of Chartered Patent Attorneys.
 Other members include trainee patent attorneys and other professionals with an interest in intellectual property law.

 CIPA’s Royal Charter covers the entire field of intellectual property: patents, trade marks, designs, copyright and associated areas of law.
 Whilst patent attorneys focus primarily on supporting innovation through the grant and prosecution of patents, many advise clients on the full range of intellectual property protection needed to run successful and prosperous businesses.